Featured post

 3. Master Nasal Irrigation with The Right Technique

 This is arguably the most effective immediate relief tactic.
 A saline nasal rinse physically flushes out pollen, mucus, and inflammatory cells from your nasal passages.
 The key is in the technique and solution.
+Regular saline nasal irrigation is one of the fastest ways to get relief from seasonal allergy symptoms.

 1. Use distilled, sterile, or previously boiled water only.